-Hurricane Isaias batters Bahamas as storm targets entire U.S. East Coast
+Hurricane Isaias charges toward Florida as storm targets U.S. East Coast

 The storm then plowed through the Dominican Republic, reshuffling its axis of rotation and strengthening more than expected.

-Hurricane warnings are up for the entire Bahamas, where Isaias will likely sweep through as a Category 1 or 2 cyclone.
-A tropical storm warning also remains in effect for the Dominican Republic and Turks and Caicos as Isaias’s remnant rain bands finally relinquish their hold on the islands.
+Hurricane warnings are up for the entire Bahamas, where Isaias will likely sweep through as a Category 1 cyclone.
+A tropical storm warning also remains in effect for the Turks and Caicos as Isaias’s remnant rain bands finally relinquish their hold on the islands.

-Stateside, tropical storm warnings have been hoisted for areas between Homestead and just south of Melbourne, Fla., including the cities of Miami, Fort Lauderdale, and Palm Beach.
-Lake Okeechobee is also under a warning.
-A hurricane watch is in effect from near Boca Raton north to the Space Coast.
+Stateside, hurricane warnings have been hoisted from Boca Raton to the Volusia/Brevard County Line.

 The tropical threat comes as the Sunshine State continues to grapple with a sharp increase in coronavirus cases.
-Florida is suspending state-run COVID-19 testing at outdoor locations this weekend and into next week, pending the storm’s passage.
+A hurricane watch is in effect for much of Florida’s east coast.

+Gov. Ron DeSantis, R, issued a state of emergency for counties along Florida’s Atlantic coast.

+He said that the state is prepared to open shelters while ensuring proper protocols be taken in the face of the covid-19 pandemic.

 Farther up the East Coast, a close shave or direct hit are possible from Isaias, which may remain a hurricane as it treks north.

-At 11 a.m.
-Friday, Isaias was a hurricane with peak winds of 75 mph, centered 295 miles southeast of Nassau in the Bahamas.
-The hurricane has been fighting off the effects of wind shear, which temporarily weakened it early Friday.
-But the Hurricane Center found an eyewall, which is the zone of intense winds surrounding the storm center, attempting to reform, “an indication that the cyclone is trying to reorganize.”
-In addition, the storm will be passing over abnormally warm waters, which could further support some intensification.
+At 5 p.m.
+Friday, Isaias was a hurricane with peak winds of 75 mph, centered 195 miles south-southeast of Nassau in the Bahamas.
+The hurricane has been fighting off the effects of wind shear, which temporarily weakened it early Friday, but is showing signs of intensification.

-The Hurricane Center is forecasting Isaias to continue its trek across the Bahamas as a Category 1 hurricane, moving near or over the Southeastern Bahamas Friday, the Central Bahamas Friday night, and near the northwestern Bahamas Saturday.
+The Hurricane Center is forecasting Isaias to continue its trek across the Bahamas as a Category 1 hurricane, entering the Central Bahamas Friday night and passing near or over the northwest Bahamas on Saturday.

-“A dangerous storm surge will raise water levels by as much as 3 to 5 feet above normal tide levels in areas of onshore winds in the Bahamas,” wrote the National Hurricane Center, which is also predicting 4 to 8 inches of rain on the Bahamas.
+“A dangerous storm surge will raise water levels by as much as 3 to 5 feet above normal tide levels in areas of onshore winds in the Bahamas,” wrote the National Hurricane Center, which is also predicting four to eight inches of rain on the Bahamas.

+The storm may gain some strengthen as it passes over very warm waters over the Bahamas through Saturday morning but then may encounter more wind shear what halts any intensification.
+In addition, interaction with the Florida Peninsula between Saturday afternoon and Sunday could weaken Isaias from hurricane intensity to a strong tropical storm.

 Although Isaias is forecast to make its closest pass Saturday night into the wee hours of Sunday morning, rain could begin in southeast Florida as soon as Friday night.

-Some models push Isaias’s center moving far enough west that a landfall would occur in Florida, but that appears less likely at this point.
+Some models push Isaias’s center moving far enough west that a landfall would occur in Florida but it could also just scrape along the coast.

 Totals would be greater, but the storm will be moving quickly.

+The Hurricane Center predicts a storm surge or rise in ocean water above normally dry land of 2 to 4 feet from Jupiter Inlet to Ponte Vedra Beach, Fla, with 1 to 3 feet projected from north Miami Beach to Jupiter Inlet.

-Afterward, Isaias is forecast to remain a hurricane as it churns north, potentially nearing landfall in the Carolinas Monday as Category 1 storm.
-Heavy rain and flooding and strong winds are then possible in eastern North Carolina
+Afterward, Isaias is forecast to remain a hurricane as it churns north, potentially nearing landfall in the Carolinas on Monday as a strong tropical storm.
+Heavy rain and flooding, strong winds and storm surge are then possible in coastal South Carolina and eastern North Carolina

 The system’s strength as it comes up the coast is a significant uncertainty, as it will depend largely on its track.
 The oceans are replete with anomalously warm waters off the Southeast Coast, however, which could fuel intensification.